 Row(SystemInfo=u'20 25', prediction=1.0, probability=DenseVector([0.4999, 0.5001])) Row(SystemInfo=u'4 15', prediction=0.0, probability=DenseVector([0.5016, 0.4984])) Row(SystemInfo=u'16 9', prediction=1.0, probability=DenseVector([0.4785, 0.5215])) Row(SystemInfo=u'9 22', prediction=1.0, probability=DenseVector([0.4549, 0.5451])) Row(SystemInfo=u'17 10', prediction=1.0, probability=DenseVector([0.4925, 0.5075])) Row(SystemInfo=u'7 22', prediction=0.0, probability=DenseVector([0.5015, 0.4985]))

-From the first row in the prediction, you can see that for an HVAC system with ID 20 and system age of 25 years, the building is hot (prediction=1.0).
+Observe the first row in the prediction.
+For an HVAC system with ID 20 and system age of 25 years, the building is hot (prediction=1.0).
 The first value for DenseVector (0.49999) corresponds to the prediction 0.0 and the second value (0.5001) corresponds to the prediction 1.0.
 In the output, even though the second value is only marginally higher, the model shows prediction=1.0.

 Use Anaconda scikit-learn library for Spark machine learning

 Apache Spark clusters in HDInsight include Anaconda libraries.
 It also includes the scikit-learn library for machine learning.
 The library also includes various data sets that you can use to build sample applications directly from a Jupyter notebook.
 For examples on using the scikit-learn library, see https://scikit-learn.org/stable/auto_examples/index.html.